Hawaiian Kingdom: Territorial extent

+In the 1880s, King Kalākaua, influenced by Celso Caesar Moreno, took up Saint Julian's interest in a Polynesian Confederation with Hawaiʻi at its head.

+In 1886, Kalākaua's minister of Foreign Affairs, Murray Gibson, sent a delegation to Samoa to meet with King Malietoa Laupepa to help negotiate a peaceful resolution to the First Samoan Civil War between Malietoa and the Tupua Tamasese dynasty.
+The delegation met with Malietoa in 1887 and signed a treaty establishing a Polynesian confederacy, including Hawaii and Samoa, which they hoped would eventually also include Tonga and all of the Polynesian islands.
+The mission was strongly criticized by the United States, Great Britain, and Germany, who were also trying to negotiate a solution to the Samoan political crisis – especially by Germany which backed Tamasese.
+Kalākaua recalled the delegation after Germany threatened that continuing to side with Malietoa would cause Hawaiʻi to enter a "state of war" with Germany.
+The confederation treaty was not ratified and Malietoa was forced into exile by the Germans later that year.

+While the Hawaiian Kingdom never formally claimed the more outlying Baker Island, Howland Island, and Jarvis Island, all of which were claimed by the United States in 1856, no US citizens were present on those islands while Hawaiians regularly exploited their guano deposits, so the Hawaiian Kingdom had a viable de facto claim over them.

 Royal estates

 On August 12, 1898, the flag of the Hawaiian Kingdom over ʻIolani Palace was lowered to raise the United States flag to signify annexation.

 Kawaiahaʻo Church is known as the Westminster Abbey of Hawaiʻi, the site of coronations, royal christenings and funerals.

 Early in its history, the Hawaiian Kingdom was governed from coastal towns on the islands of Hawaiʻi and Maui (Lāhainā).
 During the reign of Kamehameha III, a capital was established in Honolulu.

 Kamehameha V decided to build a royal palace fitting the Hawaiian Kingdom's new-found prosperity and standing with the royals of other nations.
 He commissioned the building of the palace at Aliʻiōlani Hale.
 He died before it was completed.
 Later, the Supreme Court of the State of Hawaiʻi occupied the building.

 David Kalākaua shared the dream of Kamehameha V to build a palace, and desired the trappings of European royalty.
 He commissioned the construction of ʻIolani Palace.
 In later years, the palace served as his sister's makeshift prison, the site of the official raising of the U.S. flag during annexation, and then territorial governor's and legislature's offices, ultimately becoming a museum.